Macaws

 Macaw Sized Food Cups

-Inquisitive, Macaw’s and other large parrots will play with their food cups and sometimes even pick them up and toss them!
+Inquisitive, Macaw’s and other large parrots will play with their food cups and sometimes even pick them up.
 Large Macaw’s need heavy-duty food cups.
-Weighty Ceramic Macaw sized food dishes are the right choice if they fit in your birdcage; however, they are hard to find.
-Most modern birdcage manufacturers use easy to replace stainless steel cups for macaw cages.
+Weighty Ceramic Macaw sized food dishes are the right choice if they fit in your birdcage However, they are hard to find.
+Most modern birdcage

 Macaw Sized Bird Perches